 You can see from the graph that the number of species found increases in line with the number of days spent herping, with 50% of the target species being found after 8 days in our imaginary scenario.
 Not only that but the number of species found correlates strongly with the number of rocks/refugia overturned, this being representative of the effort aspect.
 In a nutshell, more time and effort = more species found!

-I was having an awful day when I found this Starred Agama (Stellagama stellio cypriaca).
+I was having an awful day when I found the Starred Agama (Stellagama stellio cypriaca) above.
 I was tired, it was freezing cold, and when I finally found him he was under some huge rocks that were a nightmare to put back correctly!
 Still, I put in the work and in retrospect it was worth it.